 Conclusion

 Whether a part-time position during parental leave is worthwhile depends on what the goal is.
-In most cases, the part-time position does not bring any financial benefits.
+In most cases, part-time work does not bring any financial benefits.
 On the contrary, parental allowances are usually reduced.

-However, part-time work is a good tool for staying on the ball in the company and at work.
-Instead of returning to work after a longer break, you stay in your day-to-day job and can switch straight back to a full-time position after parental leave without having to find your feet again.
+However, part-time work is a good tool for staying on the ball in the company and in the job.
+Instead of returning to work after a longer break, you can stay in your day-to-day work and switch straight back to a full-time position after parental leave without having to find your feet again.